boranseckin/bridge/README.md

 - `/w <to> <message>` is used to whisper to a specific user. `<to>` has to be an online user in the server.
 - `/username <username>` is used to change the username.
 - `/room <room>` is used to change the room.
 If the room name is empty, user will be assigned to the `#default` room.
+- `/ch <channel>` is used to change the channel.
+If the channel name is empty, user will be assigned to the `/` channel.
 - `/clear` is used to clear the chat for the user.
 - `/users` is used to list all online users with their room names and IDs.
 - `/id` is used to print user's ID.